emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 18. Navigate to `ur0:tai`
 19. Move any user-made plugins to another folder
 20. Exit MolecularShell
-21. Open the System Settings application
-22. Select "HENkaku Settings"
-23. Select "Unlink Memory Card"
-  - If you do not do this, you will not be able to use your memory card on 3.65

-### Uninstalling HENkaku Ensō
----

-If you never installed Ensō, this doesn't apply to you and you can skip to the next section.

-1. Open up the HENkaku Ensō application you installed earlier
-2. Read what's on screen and then press **O**
-3. Press **Triangle** to uninstall HENkaku Ensō
-4. Reboot when prompted

 ### Backing up VitaShell
 ---